G3CK0-NL/netbase/README.md

 Next to this, all module definitions (without the data) are backed up to a file called `___modulesonly.tar`.

-To disable backups for any module, add a `nobackup` flag file to the module folder, next to the `docker-compose.yml` file.
+To disable backups for any module, add a `nobackup` flag file to the module directory, next to the `docker-compose.yml` file.
 It can be empty or have any content.
 If this file exists, the `backup.sh` script will ignore that module and will not backup its data.

 ## Problems with modules

 If any of the modules are not responding, use the Portainer interface to investigate what is going on: a container might have broken down.
 You can check the log of the broken container for clues.
 You can also just delete the container, it will be recreated automatically.
-To 'reset' any modules to a clean state: delete all files in the `data/(module name)/` folder and restart the container(s) of the module using the Portainer interface.
-Be aware: deleting all files from the `data` folder deletes any data from that module (eg shared files or web content).
+To 'reset' any modules to a clean state: delete all files in the `data/(module name)/` directory and restart the container(s) of the module using the Portainer interface.
+Be aware: deleting all files from the `data` directory deletes any data from that module (eg shared files or web content).

 # Acknowledgements